jedibruno/jedibruno/README.md

 #### How to reach me

-- You can reach me by DM on my [Twitter](https://twitter.com/555112299jedi) or email: brunomoradv@gmail.com
+- You can reach me by DM on my [Twitter](https://twitter.com/555112299jedi) or email: brunomoradv at gmail.com

 <!--
 **jedibruno/jedibruno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.